 The CPR process and tasks are illustrated in the page 21 and 22 of the YUQAP .
 Guidance and templates for the program cyclical review are made available through the York CPR website http://yuqap.info.yorku.ca/cyclical-program-review/

-CPR task timelines and Teaching Commons’ Support
+Teaching Commons’ Support